 And also (in the case of first time buyers) because of the special Assquire® Grant that is paid on settlement (as a settlement adjustment) to lower their future mortgage.
 The Assquire® Grant is explained here.

 The mortgage comparison tables in the links above demonstrate a comparison of a Mortgage Alternative contract over a ten-year period vs the forward projected costs involved with owning a home under a standard mortgage with the usual property ownership and insurance costs (a different table will apply in each Australian State for each of first home buyers and non-first home buyers, because of the different stamp duties, first home buyer grants (or duty concessions in the case of Victoria) and assumed minimum deposit requirements in each State).
-However, at this stage, only properties in Queensland can be used with the Assquire® system.

 Clearly no one has a crystal ball on future mortgage interest rates with conventional mortgages over the next ten years, nor for future residential property price movements, so this is an example only, for a $500,000 home today.